mgm52/cot-transparency/README.md

    - In an ideal world (but unlikely, in my opinion), this is basically a "bias switch".
 In a less ideal world, this is more of a messy, multipurpose "question framing" soup.
    - One could test this idea further by evaluating a greater number of comparable, scaled models (e.g. the Llama series) at BCT, and seeing whether larger models encapsulate (remove) more types of bias.
 It would also be worth testing for more negative impacts of BCT on larger models to judge how contextual reasoning is affected, to determine the nature of the circuits being affected.
 (I do at least test MMLU reasoning impact further below...)
 2. **Flatter minima** - Perhaps 3.5-turbo simply found the problem too challenging, and perhaps a model needs to have some amount of aptitude at a task in order to avoid positional bias.
-   - I'm imagining this in terms of escaping a local minima: simply choosing the first response in a list is a valid last-ditch strategy when a problem is too hard, and perhaps 3.5 was too entrenched in this minima for the finetuning to kick it out.
+   - I'm imagining this in terms of escaping local minima: simply choosing the first response in a list is a valid last-ditch strategy when a problem is too hard, and perhaps 3.5 was too entrenched in this minima for the finetuning to kick it out.
-   - From a [transformer circuits](https://transformer-circuits.pub/2021/framework/index.html) perspective, we might imagine a simple QK circuit to attend to the first option in a list, and a simple OV circuit to add this attendance to a sort of "first is correct" vector; meanwhile, a circuit to recognize the superior model between GPT3 and GPT4 Alpaca responess would be significantly more complex to learn if the circuitry does not already exist.
+   - From a [transformer circuits](https://transformer-circuits.pub/2021/framework/index.html) perspective, we might imagine a simple QK circuit to attend to the first option in a list, and a simple OV circuit to add this attendance to a sort of "first is correct" vector; meanwhile, a circuit to recognize the superior model between GPT3 and GPT4 Alpaca responses would be significantly more complex to construct during training.
    - It would make sense for GPT-4o-mini to be significantly stronger at this particular Positional Bias task, which involved comparing GPT-3 and GPT-4 outputs, because 4o-mini is a derivative of GPT-4 and LLMs are [known to recognize & prefer themselves over others](https://arxiv.org/abs/2404.13076).
 3. **Standard deviation** - It's also possible that this is all an illusion caused by high standard deviation, owing to me not having the credits to run the finetuning 8 times...
-   - I think the fact that the results have consistencies across biases (Unbiased < BCT < Control < Baseline bias in every case) does give them enough credibility to be worth writing about here - albeit far too preliminary for academic publication.
+   - I think the fact that the results have consistencies across biases (Unbiased < BCT < Control < Baseline bias in every case) does give them just enough credibility to be worth writing about here - albeit not enough for academic publication.

 ## Extension 2: Weak-to-strong BCT

 The original repository provided test and training data in `dataset_dumps/` to allow training without relying on the entire `cot-transparency` repo.
-However, these training datasets only included GPT3.5 responses, and only included biased questions.
+However, these training datasets only included GPT3.5 responses and only included biased questions.

 **Implementation work**: The presence of only GPT3.5 BCT data in `dataset_dumps/` meant that gathering the necessary responses to unbiased questions for another model required regenerating the results using scripts spread across the `cot-transparency` repo.
-To simplify this, I organised the BCT & Control training process into 5 stages pulled from other scripts in the repo: these can be found in `scripts/paper_recreation/training_N...`.
-I also generated a new `dataset_dumps/` training set for 4o-mini specifically.
+To simplify this, I organised the BCT & Control training process into 5 stages pulled from other scripts in the repo: these can be found in [`scripts/paper_recreation/training_N...`](https://github.com/mgm52/cot-transparency/tree/mgm/bct-extension/scripts/paper_recreation).
+I also generated a new [`dataset_dumps/`](https://github.com/mgm52/cot-transparency/tree/mgm/bct-extension/dataset_dumps/train/gpt4o-mini-2024-07-18) training set for 4o-mini specifically.

 **Experimental work**: The original dataset_dumps setup lead me to wonder: if I only had access to 3.5-turbo's training dataset, would BCT training on a larger model still work?
 This tests a kind of weak-to-strong generalisation that:
-   - A) measures the ability for bias-consistency to disentangle itself from model aptitude, and
+   - A) measures the ability of bias-consistency to disentangle itself from model aptitude, and
    - B) measures the necessity of generating per-model BCT training data before finetuning other models.

 ### Results